hylkio/hylkio/README.md

 ### About me

-I am Miro SOpanen, a Finnish Software Engineer & student.
+I am Miro Sopanen, a Finnish software engineer & student.
 I’m a big lover of everything full-stack related.
-I like to drink a lots of coffee!
+I like to drink a lot of coffee!

-Currently studying at Tampere High school of technologies.
+I am Currently studying at Tampere High school of technologies.

 #### Skills
 Python, HTML / CSS, JavaScript and Rust.